muntact/react-uikit-components/packages/react-uikit-button/README.md

 ## Button dropdown

-Buttons can also be used to trigger a dropdown.
-See button dropdown in Dropdown component for more details.
+<span>Buttons can also be used to trigger a dropdown.
+See button dropdown in Dropdown component for more details.</span>

 ## Button Props

-See Base for additional utility props.

 <table class="uk-table">